VSI Imaging Products at Work, Helping to Image the Real Universe

 Visit his web pages at http://www.frontiernet.net/~gregoryt

 Gregory Terrance's spectacular images have graced the pages of Sky & Telescope and Astromony magazines for many years.
 Above is Gregory's imaging train attached to his piggybacked refractor.
-The imaging train consists of a Versa-Port Slider 2 and a very large format CCD camera.
+The imaging train consists of a Versa-Port Slider 2 optical manifold and a very large format CCD camera.
 Note the dial indicator (upper right) - an ingenius, and simple way to achieve "ballpark" focus every time.

 [return to home]